Texas Tech Red Raiders: Alumni

 Texas Tech Red Raiders alumni have gone on to play in the NFL, NBA, WNBA, Major League Baseball, and more.
 Current alumni standouts include Super Bowl Champion Patrick Mahomes of the Kansas City Chiefs, Wes Welker of the Denver Broncos, Super Bowl Champion Danny Amendola of the New England Patriots, and Michael Crabtree of the Oakland Raiders.
-Mahomes is widely viewed as the greatest of all Raider Alumni following his Super Bowl LIV win and being named Super Bowl LIV MVP.
+Mahomes is widely viewed as the greatest of all Raider Alumni following his Super Bowl LIV and Super Bowl LVII wins and being named Super Bowl MVP in both games.